 Discover More Electronics Manufacturing Trends, Technologies & Startups

 These electronics manufacturing trends promote the transition into adaptive and smart manufacturing practices.
 In general, the future manufacturer’s major focus is to build efficient and miniaturized components for specialized applications.
-The use of advanced materials, adoption of advanced packaging and printing technologies for fabrication helps achieve these goals.
+The use of advanced materials and the adoption of advanced packaging and printing technologies for fabrication helps achieve these goals.
 Similarly, the transition to organic electronics allows companies to address the global concern about electronic waste and sustainability.
 Other innovations are also influencing the industry, such as big data and analytics, to improve the decision-making process.

-The Top 10 Electronics Manufacturing Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth innovation and startup scouting process.
+The Top 10 Electronics Industry Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth innovation and startup scouting process.
 Among others, additive manufacturing and organic electronics, as well as miniaturized electronics and embedded systems will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you today!